All Products

 Class.forName("com.microsoft.sqlserver.jdbc.SQLServerDriver");

-// Establish a connection to the RDS instance.
+// Establish the connection.

 connection = DriverManager.getConnection(url, username, password);